 This expedition features a smorgasbord of African culture and scenery, providing a fabulous excuse to visit this wild continent.

-Any visit to Africa must include a Safari and our 4 day/3 night Safari tour takes in some of the world’s most unique game reserves such as the Tarangire, Serengeti and Ngorongoro National Parks.
+Any visit to Africa must include a Safari and our 4 day/3 night Safari tour takes in some of the world’s most unique game reserves such as the Tarangire and Serengeti National Parks, and Ngorongoro Conservation Area.

 We can very confidently say that our Kilimanjaro expedition options, are to the best of our knowledge, the very best on offer.